vsevkayf/NEHSI/maayan.md

 ---

-Mrs. Yitshak-Sade serves as a Chief Scientific Officer at the Soroka clinical research center and currently completeing her
+Mrs. Yitshak-Sade serves as a Chief Scientific Officer at the Soroka clinical research center

-doctoral thesis at Ben Gurion University.
-Maayan&#39;s research focuses on environmental
+and currently completing her doctoral thesis at Ben Gurion University.

-epidemiology.
+Maayan&#39;s research focuses on environmental epidemiology.

 In her thesis, Maayan is investigating the spatial and temporal

 associations between air pollution exposure and cardiovascular risk factors and